R&D Organization and Investment

-At TSMC, we have built a process to extract value from our intellectual property by aligning our intellectual property strategy with our R&D, business objectives, marketing, and corporate development strategies.
+At TSMC, we have built a process to extract value from our intellectual property by aligning our intellectual property strategy with our R&D, operations, business objectives, marketing, and corporate development strategies.
 Intellectual property rights protect our freedom to operate, enhance our competitive position, and give us leverage to participate in many profit-generating activities.

 We have worked continuously to improve the quality of our intellectual property portfolio and to reduce the costs of maintaining it.
 We plan to continue investing in our intellectual property portfolio and intellectual property management system to ensure that we protect our technology leadership and receive maximum business value from our intellectual property rights.

 TSMC University Collaboration Programs

 In recent years, TSMC has significantly expanded its interaction with universities in Taiwan with the establishment of four research centers located at the nation’s most prestigious universities.
 The mission of these centers is twofold: to increase the number of highly qualified students suitable for employment in semiconductor industry, and to inspire university professors to initiate research programs that focus on the frontiers of semiconductor science, including device, process and materials technology, semiconductor manufacturing and engineering science, and specialty technologies for electronic applications.
 TSMC continues to expand and enhance the research portfolio at the four research centers at National Taiwan University, National Chiao Tung University, National Cheng Kung University and National Tsing Hua University.
 In 2015, several hundred more high-caliber students joined the research centers with backgrounds representing the disciplines of electronics, physics, materials engineering, chemistry, chemical engineering and mechanical engineering.